-In this project we intend to develop a prototype school structure design with suggested dynamic curriculum, activities, learning and creativity plans and methods, developing also a training course for training teachers on how they can work effectively and productively under a STEAME school.
+In this project we developed a prototype school structure design with suggested dynamic curriculum, activities, learning and creativity plans and methods.
+We also developed a training course for training teachers on how they can work effectively and productively under a STEAME school.
 The last letter E added to STEAM to make it STEAME may be considered as innovation as we bring the last letter E to stand for Entrepreneurship so STEAME is “Science, Technology, Engineering, Arts, Mathematics and Entrepreneurship”.
 It is explained further in the proposed project that entrepreneurial mind set and skills are among the necessary components so creativity in STEAM can be transferred into an application for the society at large.

 - O1.
 Guidelines for dynamic and adaptive STEAME curricula

 - O2.
 Guidelines for STEAME Activities in Schools for two age groups

 - O3.
 Guidelines for STEAME School Organizational Structure

 "STEAME School of the future" available to be exploited - click here